fido-device-onboard/uefi-ble-fdo/SPEC.md

 |   CBOR    |   variable    |   Write    | [CBOR Encoded Network Configuration](#31-network-configuration) |

 #### 2.2 Device Manager Configuration

+> [!CAUTION]
+> The FDO Voucher is created using properties from the _Device Manager Config_, so any changes to the configuration will result in a new voucher.

 | Characteristic UUID                 |
 | ----------------------------------- |